 Jackson v.
-City of San Francisco - Lawsuit challenges San Francisco ordinances requiring handguns be locked up while in the home, banning the discharge of firearms (lawsuit already forced amendment authorizing lawful defensive discharges), and prohibiting sales of common self-defense ammunition.
-Plaintiffs received a favorable published opinion in opposing the City's challenge to their standing, paving the way for other plaintiffs to bring Second Amendment challenges in the 9th Circuit.
-Plaintiffs' appeal of the district court's denial of their motion for preliminary injunction is fully briefed before the 9th Circuit Court of Appeals and awaiting oral argument in October.
+City of San Francisco - Lawsuit challenges San Francisco ordinances requiring handguns to be locked up while in the home, banning the discharge of firearms (lawsuit already forced amendment authorizing lawful defensive discharges), and prohibiting sales of common self-defense ammunition.
+Plaintiffs received a favorable published opinion in opposing the City's challenge to their standing, paving the way for other plaintiffs to bring Second Amendment challenges in the Ninth Circuit.
+Plaintiffs have fully briefed and argued the appeal of the district court's denial of their motion for preliminary injunction, and they are awaiting a decision from the Ninth Circuit Court of Appeals.

 Peruta v.
 County of San Diego - Lawsuit challenges San Diego County's strict requirements for obtaining a CCW.
 Though the trial court did not grant Plaintiffs the relief they sought, the court's opinion was the first to recognize post-Heller that the Second Amendment right "to bear arms" secures a right to carry arms in public for self-defense; not a complete victory, but positive progress in Second Amendment jurisprudence.
-Plaintiffs have fully briefed and argued their appeal, and are currently awaiting a decision from the Ninth Circuit Court of Appeals.
+Plaintiffs have fully briefed and argued their appeal, and they are currently awaiting a decision from the Ninth Circuit Court of Appeals.

 McKay v.
 Sheriff Hutchens - Lawsuit challenging Orange County's strict requirements for obtaining a CCW, filed after the California legislature banned the "unloaded open carry" of firearms.
 This case is a follow-up to the Peruta and Richards cases which relied (partially) on the plaintiffs' ability to openly carry an unloaded firearm.
-Plaintiffs' appeal of the district court's denial of their motion for preliminary injunction is fully briefed before the 9th Circuit Court of Appeals and awaiting oral argument in October.
+Plaintiffs have fully briefed and argued their appeal, and they are currently awaiting a decision from the Ninth Circuit Court of Appeals.

 Assenza v.
-City of Los Angeles - Successfully enforced an 18-year old consent decree against the LAPD and Chief Beck to ensure that all members of the public were properly receiving the requisite CCW application and CCW policy when sought at station houses, and requiring each LAPD station to conspicuously post a sign explaining where the application and policy can be found.
+City of Los Angeles - Successfully enforced an 18-year-old consent decree against the LAPD and Chief Beck to ensure that all members of the public were properly receiving the requisite CCW application and CCW policy when sought at station houses.
+The consent decree also requies each LAPD station to conspicuously post a sign explaining where the application and policy can be found.

 Davis v.
-City of Los Angeles - Lawsuit challenging Police Chief Beck's failure to adhere to an 18-year old consent decree in processing CCW applications and determining what constitutes good cause to issue CCWs to LA residents.
+City of Los Angeles - Lawsuit challenging Police Chief Beck's failure to adhere to an 18-year-old consent decree in processing CCW applications and determining what constitutes good cause to issue CCWs to LA residents.
 Successfully forced LAPD to disclose documents concerning its past abuses.